-And the ultimate purpose of these gifts is "for the equipping of the saints for the work of ministry, for the edifying of the body of Christ..."
-The pastor's job isn't to do all the witnessing, and visiting, and counseling.
+And the ultimate purpose of all four gifts is 4:12 "for the equipping of the saints for the work of ministry, for the edifying of the body of Christ..."
+A pastor's job isn't to do all the witnessing, and visiting, and counseling.
 My job is to equip you to minister to the people around you.
+In most churches there're two categories of people: the laity and the ministers.
+The laity just lay around and the ministers do all the ministering.
+That shouldn't be.
 God wants ever member a minister.

 I grew up in a church where every week the pastor preached a sermon on salvation.
-The problem was that 95% of the congregation was already saved.
-He ended up speaking to the 5% while ignoring the vast majority.

-And as a result, no one grew - no one became bolder, stronger, more equipped to impact people for Jesus.
+The problem was that 98% of the congregation was already saved.
+He ended up speaking to the 2%, while ignoring the vast majority.
+And as a result no one grew - no one became bolder, stronger, more equipped to impact people for Jesus.

-But what if a pastor feeds His flock the meat of God's Word and builds up their faith - then eventually, rather than one person preaching on Sundays at church, you end up with hundreds of people preaching the Gospel throughout the week in hundreds of different places.
+But what if the pastor had fed His flock the meat of God's Word, and built up their faith - then eventually, rather than one person preaching on Sundays, you would've had hundreds of people preaching the Gospel throughout the week, in hundreds of different places.

-This is our goal at Calvary.
+This is our goal at CalvaryCSM.
 We believe healthy sheep reproduce.
 Thus, we want you to grow in your faith so you'll bring Jesus to the world in which you live!

-It's the pastor's job to equip the saints, verse 13, "till we all come to the unity of the faith and of the knowledge of the Son of God..."
-Notice how Paul phrases this, "till we all come to the unity of the faith."

-Realize when it comes to the unity of the faith, I'm not moving toward you - and you're not moving toward me.
+It's the pastor's job is to equip the saints, verse 13, 4:13 "till we all come to the unity of the faith and of the knowledge of the Son of God..."
+Notice how Paul phrases this, 4:13 "till we all come to the unity of the faith."
+Realize, when it comes to the unity of the faith I'm not moving toward you - and you're not moving toward me.
 We're all coming toward God.
 Evidently, none of us have arrived.
-No one has flawless doctrine or a monopoly on the truth - we are all growing, and learning, and moving toward

-"the unity of the faith."
+No one has flawless doctrine, or a monopoly on the truth - we are all growing, and learning, and moving toward 4:13 "the unity of the faith."

-Into "a perfect man, to the measure of the stature of the fullness of Christ..."
-Here's the goal of Christian growth - to be as fully like Jesus as we possibly can.
+Into 4:13 "a perfect man, to the measure of the stature of the fullness of Christ..."
+Here's the goal of Christian growth, to be as fully like Jesus as we can possibly be.

-"That we should no longer be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting..."
-And this describes today's church.

-When believers aren't taught the Bible, they don't know what to believe, so they end up vulnerable to every smoothsounding doctrine that blows through.
+4:14 "That we should no longer be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting..."
+Sadly, this describes today's church.
+When believers aren't taught the Bible they don't know what to believe, so they end up vulnerable to every smooth-sounding doctrine that blows through.